Prevention and Treatment of Periodontal Diseases in Primary Care

 Review and updating

-A review of the context of this guidance (regulations, legislation, trends in working practices and evidence) will take place three years after publication and, if this has changed significantly, the guidance will be updated accordingly.
+A review of the context of this guidance (regulations, legislation, trends in working practices and evidence) will take place five years after publication and, if this has changed significantly, the guidance will be updated accordingly.